bkconrad/wasabi/README.md

 # Wasabi

-A simple replication library using *binary* encoding over WebSockets (no fallbacks).
+A simple then powerful replication library using binary encoding over WebSockets.
 Released under the MIT License.

     npm install wasabi